kecau/Multi-Output-model-for-Soccer/README.md

 dataset, as described in Table 2.
 The second dataset is the game appearance dataset in Table 3.
 We combine two datasets into a training dataset.
 We collect Tottenham Hotspur’s game appearance dataset for 11 seasons (2010/2011–2020/2021).
 Our model trains a dataset consisting of 380 games and tests the model with a dataset consisting of 38 games.
-The data from 2010/2011 to the 2019/2020 seasons is used as training data, while the data from 2020/2021 season is used as test data.
+The data from 2010/2011 to the 2020/2021 seasons is used as training data